DinuriSithu/Tripweaver---Multi-agent-travel-planner-/README.md

 For example, a user can ask:

--"Find hotels in Paris."
+"Find hotels in Paris."
--"Show me flights from Colombo to Dubai."
+"Show me flights from Colombo to Dubai."
--"Book hotel H123."
+"Book hotel H123."
--"Book flight F456."
+"Book flight F456."
--"I need flights from CMB to LHR on 2026-08-01."
+"I need flights from CMB to LHR on 2026-08-01."

 The system interprets the user's intent and routes the request to the appropriate specialised agent.

-Supported Agents:
-Agent            =	Responsibility
+**Supported Agents:**
-General QA Agent =	Handles general travel questions and unclear requests Hotel Agent	     =  Searches, lists, and books hotels Flight Agent	 =  Searches, lists, and books flights
+-General QA Agent =	Handles general travel questions and unclear requests -Hotel Agent	     =  Searches, lists, and books hotels -Flight Agent	 =  Searches, lists, and books flights

 The system uses MCP servers as the standardised communication layer between the AI agents and external travel services.